Hy-LeTuan/CP-Solutions/README.md

 1. Each folder contains a description.md file that houses detailed description of the problem, the customary input constraints and a descriptive solution.
 2. The `main.cpp` file is the `C++` implementation of the solution.

-### 2. Codeforce contest
+### 2. Codeforces contest

 #### General information

-Codeforce contest folders will be labled with the format `CodeforcesContest_CONTEST-NUMBER`.
+Codeforces contest folders will be labled with the format `CodeforcesContest_CONTEST-NUMBER`.
 For example, the folder `CodeforcesContest_1996` contains solutions to problems found in Codeforces contest number 1996.

 ### Content